 Our visits to services

-Under the Education and Training Act 2020, authorised Ministry officials can enter and inspect licensed or certificated premises to ensure regulated standards are being met by the service provider.
+Under section 626 of the Education and Training Act 2020(external link), authorised Ministry officials can enter and inspect licensed or certified premises to ensure regulated standards are being met by the service provider.

 The majority of visits we undertake when following up a complaint are planned and arranged via the service provider’s contact person.
-We will connect directly with the service provider’s contact person as early as possible to outline the complaint and organise a visit to the service.
+We will connect directly with the contact person as early as possible to outline the complaint and organise a visit to the service.

 An unannounced visit to an early learning service may be necessary as part of an investigation into a complaint.

 We are likely to conduct an unannounced visit when the complaint requires observation of practice and/or the complainant raises serious concerns about children’s health and safety.
 All unannounced visits are approved by a delegated Ministry manager.

 When an unannounced visit takes place, we will:

 - introduce themselves to the person responsible and explain why they are there and,

 - provide evidence of their authorisation to enter the premises – this is located on the back of each official’s ID card.

 Following any visit, we will engage directly with the service provider’s contact person in writing to communicate next steps and outline any requirements the service provider needs to meet.